BalboBigguns/LectureAssistant/README.md

 #### Functionality :book::microphone::chart_with_upwards_trend:
 I've created this web application, aiming to improve the quality of online learning and lectures in general.
-The app allows users to upload lecture recordings, extracting audio features from them and providing the graphical feedback on details connected with metrics associated with speech quality.
+The app allows users to upload lecture recordings, extracting audio features from them and providing graphical feedback on details connected with metrics associated with speech quality.

 #### How to run :floppy_disk::arrow_right::computer:

-There shouldn't be any need for that as I have [live view of the app](http://ec2-35-156-46-170.eu-central-1.compute.amazonaws.com/) available but if you want to fiddle around with code and run it on your own machine here is what you do:
+There shouldn't be any need for that as I have [a live view of the app](http://ec2-35-156-46-170.eu-central-1.compute.amazonaws.com/) available but if you want to fiddle around with code and run it on your own machine here is what you do:

 1. Make sure you have docker installed on your system:
     * docker >= 20.10.3